reflectoring/reflectoring.github.io/_posts/2020-12-18-spring-boot-elasticsearch.md

 }
 ```

-On running the method `findByName()` with JUnit, we can see Elasticsearch queries generated before sending to server in the trace logs:
+On running the method `findByName()` with JUnit, we can see Elasticsearch queries generated in the trace logs before being sent to the server:
 ```shell
 TRACE Sending request POST /productindex/_search? ..:
 Request body: {.."query":{"bool":{"must":[{"query_string":{"query":"apple","fields":["name^1.0"],..}